hengjiwang/hydracv/README.md

 - Enter the directory find_midline/
 - Run `python midline.py path/of/icy/file path/of/deeplabcut/file max_of_depth`

-where the file from ICY should be .xml file, the file from DeepLabCut should be .csv file.
+where the file from ICY should be .xml file, the file from DeepLabCut should be .csv file. max_of_depth is the depth of recursion when finding midline, based on which the program will generate $2^{\text{max\_of\_depth}}$ midpoints for drawing the midline.

 **Note:** The tracked parts of Hydra must be in the order of *hypostome, armpit1, armpit2 and peduncle*